 It's about time to break the news, if you haven't already.
 The latest you can leave it is 15 weeks before the baby is due, which is around now.
 As soon as you tell your employer, you will have maternity rights and can attend antenatal appointments during paid work time.
 You can also ask for a risk assessment of your work place.

-It's a good time to tone up those muscles ‘down under’.
-Gentle exercises can help to prevent leakage when you laugh, sneeze, cough or jump around on your baby’s future trampoline.
-Get the muscles going by pretending that you're having a wee and then stop the ‘urine’ in midflow.
-Visit Tommys.org for more ideas.
+It's a good time to tone up your pelvic floor muscles.
+Gentle exercises can help to prevent leakage when you laugh, sneeze or cough.
+Get the muscles going by pretending that you're having a wee and then stopping midflow.
+Visit Tommy's for more ideas about pelvic floor exercises.

 How are you today?
 If you're feeling anxious or low, talk to your doctor or midwife who can point you in the right direction to get all the support you need.
 You could also discuss your worries with your partner, friends and family.

-Getting pregnant again is probably the last thing on your mind!
+Getting pregnant again is probably the last thing on your mind right now.
 However now is a good time to start planning what type of contraception you would like to use after your baby is born.
 Getting pregnant again could happen sooner than you realise and too short a gap between babies is known to cause problems.
-Talk to your GP or midwife to help you decide and get everything in place.
+Talk to your GP or midwife to help you decide.

 You and your family should follow the government and NHS guidance on coronavirus (COVID-19):